Ph.D. Program Overview

 3. Fields of Study and Advisory Committee:

 • Select your dissertation field and two minor fields and discuss who should be on your Advisory Committee in consultation with the Director of Graduate Studies and a prospective major advisor.
-The Advisory Committee must include a major professor with Full Graduate Faculty status (and if possible another professor in the major field) and at least two other Graduate Faculty members to represent the minor fields.
+The Advisory Committee must include a major professor with Full Graduate Faculty status and at least two other Graduate Faculty members to represent the minor fields.
+At the advisor's discretion, the committee may include two professors from the major field.

 • The Advisory Committee should provide you with a written evaluation at the end of your first and second year.
 Unless they say that you are doing well and mention no problems, meet with each of the members individually to discuss your options.
 Click here for more details on advising.